Assistant Professor. Computer and Data Scientist at The University of Chicago

 See a log of all updates

-Here you will find a list of my latest publications.
+Here you will find a list of our publications.

 Below I include Postdocs, PhD, and Master students.
 In addition to these, I’m fortunate to work with great undergraduate students and occasionally with external students.